rom-rb/rom-rb.org/source/4.0/learn/introduction/active-record.html.md

 #> #<ROM::Struct::User name="Jane">
 ```

+The ActiveRecord example above is a bit contrived, but with a bit of context
+it hits to the heart of the different methodologies employed by ROM vs ActiveRecord.

 When designing an ActiveRecord model the developer needs to take into account
 every different way that a model will be used in every context.
 This means
 either loading too much data that isn't needed to satisfy strict validations or